tmathmeyer/gallery/readme.md

 # Gallery
-Just a simple gallery app written in golang
+Just a simple gallery app written in golang.

 ## Dependancies
 libvips (for the vipsthumbnail binary)